Elsayed91/xbox_de_project/readme.md

 for example take the game at this link https://www.metacritic.com/game/xbox-series-x/potion-craft-alchemist-simulator this game is listed as potion-craft in the gamepass mastersheet.
 Okay, we can implement some sort of fuzzy matching, but this ends up putting us at a position where similar titles can be mistaken, leading to more inaccurate data.
-At the moment there are 506 games in gamepass ultimate, however the table we create has
+At the moment there are 506 games in gamepass ultimate, however the table we create has  465.
+2. This Project is mainly about Xbox as a console, however it doesn't have to be.
+Xbox PC could be baked in.

+- Prices